 The general rule is the larger the bamboo, the more direct sunlight it requires.
 The large temperate species of bamboo such as the ones we grow are woodland under story plants.
 They are found in their natural habitat at the edge of forests.
 They will grow into the shaded areas and outward into full sunlight.
 Smaller shrub bamboo under 16 feet in height require less direct sunlight conditions and will be more likely to thrive in partly shaded planting sites.
 Ground cover bamboo 6 feet and under love shaded sites and will look best out of the direct sunlight.

-This term is confusing to many and hopefully, we can shed some light on the subject ( sorry ).
-There are basically three categories of shaded sites, -light, moderate and dense.
+This term is confusing to many and hopefully, we can shed some light on the subject.
+There are basically three categories of shaded sites, light, moderate and dense.
 There are types of bamboo for all shade and sun conditions.

-These sites never receive direct sunlight during any season of the year.
+- Dense Shade - These sites never receive direct sunlight during any season of the year.
 These sites are not in the forest, but within the city where buildings, overhangs, and other man-made structures completely block sunlight year around.
-Sites under most trees will receive filtered sun during Fall and Winter months unless the trees are evergreen.
+Sites under most trees will receive filtered sun during fall and winter months unless the trees are evergreen.
 Evergreen trees can provide deep shade if the branches and foliage are dense enough.
 Ground cover and shrub bamboo do fair in these planting sites.

 How long will it take after I order to receive my bamboo?

 Most orders placed before 12PM will ship that day.
 We ship 5 days per week all year.
 Most places in the U.S. takes from 1-5 days for delivery via UPS ground or FedEx.
 You can find more about shipping times here.

 Please plant the new bamboo as soon as possible.
 If you cannot plant the bamboo within a day or two, just open the wrapping on the top of each root ball.
 Add 1 cup of water every two days until you can plant them.
 Provide plenty of light, but keep out of the direct sun so the root ball will not dry out completely until planted.